tester-eric/Python_practice/README.md

 Just run the program and you can play the game

-This project are followed the below tutorial: https://www.edureka.co/blog/snake-game-with-pygame/
+This project is followed the below tutorial: https://www.edureka.co/blog/snake-game-with-pygame/